SAP/spartacus-docs/contributing_to_docs/developer-guide.md

     Avoid changing the filename where possible, because links and permalinks need to be udpated every time the filename is changed.
 Having said that, page titles are independent of filenames, and can be changed any time.

-- **Page titles:** The page title is included at the top of your documentation file, and appears between two rows of three dashes (called front matter), as follows:
+- **Page titles:** The page title is included at the top of your documentation file, and appears between two rows of three dashes, as follows:

     ```markdown
     ---